Interested in a Masters or Doctoral Degree?

-All programs at The Wisdom School of Graduate Studies are licensed by the State of California's Bureau for Private Postsecondary and Vocational Education, in conformance with Education Code Section University 4900.
+All programs at The Wisdom School of Graduate Studies are licensed by the State of California's Bureau for Private Postsecondary Education, in conformance with Education Code Section 94900.
 This licensing does not enable students to obtain educational loans from the U.S. Government.

 International Student Visas

 The Wisdom School of Graduate Studies does not pay for or directly obtain Visas for international students.
 This is because student visas are only issued for schools operating on the semester or quarter system in which foreign students come to the United States for an extended period of time.
 Wisdom courses are modular, lasting for one week, and thus a student visa is very difficult to obtain.
 Additionally, the Department of Homeland Security extends student visas only to institutions accredited through the U.S. Department of Education.
 It does not recognize international accreditation.
 Please contact Jim Garrison in advance if you will be attending a Wisdom School of Graduate Studies course in the US, but live outside of the US.

 Protecting Student Privacy

 The Wisdom School of Graduate Studies is committed to protecting you from any incursion of your privacy.
 Information about you is never sold or given at random to outside agencies that wish to solicit your business.